 3. Google Ads – Ads

-In this section, you’ll see a list of all the ads you’re running, along with individual KPIs like cost, CPC, conversions, clicks and more.
+In this section you’ll see a list of all the ads you’re running, along with individual KPIs like cost, CPC, conversions, clicks and more.
 You’ll also see an overall summary for all of your ads at the top of the page, including the URLs that are visited the most from your ads.
-Use this section to show your client what kind of ads work best so you can capitalize on them in future iterations.
+Use this section to show your clients what kind of ads work best so you can capitalize on them in future iterations.

 4. Facebook Ads – Campaigns

 This section shows you how well your FB ads campaigns are performing.
 You’ll have access to the usual metrics like clicks and CPC, but you’ll also get data like cost-per-thousand impression (CPM) and total impressions, both of which are integral pieces of the PPC puzzle.

 A major mistake that people make with Facebook campaigns is not keeping on top of them constantly.
 It's easy to overspend and waste money if you're not monitoring them closely.
 By running this report regularly you can keep on top of everything going on in your FB ads account.